threefoldtecharchive/info_manual3/wiki/weblets/weblets_profile_manager.md

 ![](img/new_profile_manager_2.png)

 - Fields
-  - `Mnemonics` are the secret words of your Polkadot account, [Generate yours here!](dashboard_portal_polkadot_create_account).
+  - `Mnemonics` are the secret words of your Polkadot account.
   - Your `Public SSH Key` is used to login into VM's, Kubernetes, ...
 - Actions
   - `Migrate` clicking this button will toggle **migration** mode.
-    _note:_ More info next section.
+    > **Note:** More info next section.
   - `Create Account` clicking this button will create a new account on the current network and create a twin for you.
   - `Generate SSH Keys` clicking this button will generate a public & private ssh keys.
-    _note:_ Private key will be downloaded directly.
+    > **Note:** Private key will be downloaded directly.

 ![](img/new_profile_manager_3.png)
-Migrate basiclly allows your to transfer your keys from old profile manager into the new one.
-All you need to do is entering your old storeSecret(aka. password) and click migrate.
+Migrate basically allows you to transfer your keys from the old profile manager into the new one to be able to see your old deployments.
+All you need to do is enter your old profile's password and click migrate.

 ### Keep Deployment Alive